 In the previous section we highlight an important difference between TB and EB plans: positive changes in excise/production taxes are unique to TB plans while procurement spending cuts are unique to EB fiscal consolidations.

-Notice that reducing procurement spending and increasing excise/production have completely different transmission mechanisms.
-For instance, imagine a n-sectors static Cobb-Douglas economy as in Acemoglu, Akcigit, and Kerr (2016).
-In their model a change in government purchases behaves as a demand shock which propagates upstream in a production network: an industry affected by a demand shock propagates the shock to all its suppliers of input.
+In this section we use Acemoglu, Akcigit, and Kerr (2016)'s framework to convey intuition and illustrate different propagation mechanisms of taxes and government purchases in a standard static multi-sector Neoclassical model.
+In this framework a change in government purchases behaves as a demand shock which propagates upstream in a production network: an industry affected by a demand shock propagates the shock to all its suppliers of input.
 On the contrary, excise/production taxes behave as supply shocks which propagate downstream: an industry affected by a supply shock passes the shock to all its customers.
 Step by step, the shock trickles down to consumers.
 Notice that this asymmetric transmission mechanism of taxes and government purchases is consistent with the asymmetric response of consumption during years of TB and EB fiscal consolidations.

-In this section we explore the theoretical propagation of these types of fiscal policy through the lens of a simple static model with production network, which is a slightly modified version of Acemoglu, Akcigit, and Kerr (2016).13 where τ is the excise/production tax, p_i is the price of output i, l_i is the labor input of sector i, $x{i,j}$ is the quantity of intermediate good j purchased by sector i as input of production, w is the wage and y_i is output of producer of good i.14 The resource constraint of the economy is:
+In this section we explore the theoretical propagation of these types of fiscal policy through the lens of a simple static model with production network, which is a slightly modified version of Acemoglu, Akcigit, and Kerr (2016).